 For several years in the early 2000s I produced a regular cartoon strip for the journal of the Royal Society of Chemistry.

 My work appears in numerous educational and academic publications by publishers such as Oxford University Press, Cambridge University Press, Open University Press, Nature and more.

 It also features in magazines such as Private Eye, the Spectator and the Critic.

 My cartoons have also appeared briefly in feature films and on television.
-A protest placard of mine from the 1980s that featured a caricature of Margaret Thatcher as the Iron Lady appeared in the film The Iron Lady (a biopic about Thatcher), and my work appeared in the Channel 4 thriller Utopia.
+A protest placard of mine from the 1980s that featured a caricature of Margaret Thatcher as the Iron Lady appeared in the film The Iron Lady (a biopic about Thatcher), and several of my artworks adorned the walls of a house in the Channel 4 thriller Utopia.

-I now split my time between cartooning and attempting to improve the environmental diversity of the land where I live at Rosemorran, just outside Zennor in Cornwall.
+I now split my time between cartooning and attempting to improve the environmental diversity of the land where I live just inland of Zennor in Cornwall.